Improving Primary Care with Innovative Solutions

 - Patient risk is assessed, and a care plan is developed based on their unique needs, such as extended office visits, care manager guidance, monitoring and tracking, phone check-ups, etc.

 - A primary care team that engages in outreach, including chronic condition management, coordination of care, and ensuring patient understanding of medications, orders, adherence expectations, etc.

 Care Navigation and Referral Management

-- A careful selection of high-value clinicians and facilities to those specialists that can’t be provided at the clinic.
+- A careful selection of preferred-value clinicians and facilities for tests and procedures that can’t be provided at the clinic.
 The clinic team remains in constant contact with this narrow list of trusted clinicians as treatment plans develop.

 - Analytical and reporting capabilities to allow employers and providers access to data for informed decision-making, as well as continuous staff improvement and training.

 - Care teams use patient records to identify those who may need outreach and assess behavioral health needs through multiple methods of connection.

 - Rewarding care management teams based on quality of care – care quality, patient experience, resource use and referrals – not volume of care.
 This global payment methodology differs from traditional primary care, which uses fee-for-service payments and a third-party payer.

 In today's competitive job market, employee well-being is a priority for employers who want to take care of their employees and attract top talent.
 While benefit plans and wellness programs play crucial roles in employee health, addressing social determinants of...